Intervening Opportunities: Shaping Human Spatial Interaction in AP Human Geography

 Conclusion: The Significance of Intervening Opportunities in Human Geography

 Intervening opportunities represent a critical concept in understanding spatial interaction in AP Human Geography.
-It moves beyond simply considering distance as a barrier and explores how the presence of alternative locations actively shapes human behavior and patterns of movement, communication, and exchange.
+Practically speaking, it moves beyond simply considering distance as a barrier and explores how the presence of alternative locations actively shapes human behavior and patterns of movement, communication, and exchange.
 By considering the attractiveness of closer alternatives and the costs of interaction, we gain valuable insights into the complexities of spatial organization and the dynamic interplay between places.
-Applying this principle to real-world situations helps explain diverse phenomena from migration patterns to global trade routes, demonstrating its broad applicability in the study of human geography.
+Even so, applying this principle to real-world situations helps explain diverse phenomena from migration patterns to global trade routes, demonstrating its broad applicability in the study of human geography.
 It's a concept that encourages a nuanced and comprehensive understanding of how human actions are fundamentally shaped by the spatial distribution of opportunities.